Nuitka/Nuitka/README.txt

 - Pete Hunt: Submitted patches for MacOS X support.

-- ownssh: Submitted patches for builtins module guarding, and made massive efforts to make high quality bug reports.
+- "ownssh": Submitted patches for builtins module guarding, and made massive efforts to make high quality bug reports.

+- "dr. Equivalent": Submitted the Nuitka Logo.

+- Johan Holmberg: Submitted patch for Python3 support on MacOS X.

 Projects used by Nuitka
 -----------------------